Sylvia Wilkinson

 She was a Motorsports Correspondent for Autoweek and is currently a World Book Encyclopedia contributor on auto racing.
 She was an auto racing timer and scorer for many years for numerous drivers including Paul Newman, Al Unser Sr., Bobby Rahal and Keke Rosberg.

 In 2012, her account of the 2.5 Trans-Am seasons featuring the Brock Racing team with driver John Morton during 1971 - 1972, "The Stainless Steel Carrot", originally published in 1973 by Houghton Mifflin, was reissued by Brown Fox Books with an update on the participants with all royalties going to animal rescue and wildlife groups.
 In December 2014, her seventh novel: Big Cactus was published by Owl Canyon Press in Boulder, Colorado.
-In November of 2018, a non-fiction work on race driver John Paul Jr. and his battle with Huntington's Disease entitled "50/50" was published by High Desert Press with all profits going to Paul Jr.'s research fund at UCLA.
+In November 2018, a non-fiction work on race driver John Paul Jr. and his battle with Huntington's Disease entitled "50/50" was published by High Desert Press with all profits going to Paul Jr.'s research fund at UCLA.
 An updated version of "Dirt Tracks to Glory" was published by Racemaker Press, Boston, in April, 2022.